Apollo–Soyuz: Historical background

 The purpose and catalyst of Apollo–Soyuz was the policy of détente between the two Cold War superpowers: the United States and the Soviet Union.
 Tensions ran high between the two world superpowers while the United States was engaged in the Vietnam War.
 Meanwhile, the Soviet press was highly critical of the Apollo space missions, printing "the armed intrusion of the United States and Saigon puppets into Laos is a shameless trampling underfoot of international law" over a photograph of the Apollo 14 launch in 1971.
 Although Soviet leader Nikita Khrushchev made the Soviet Union's policy of détente official in his 1956 doctrine of peaceful coexistence at the 20th Congress of the Communist Party of the Soviet Union, the two nations seemed to be in perpetual conflict.

 After John Glenn's 1962 orbital flight, an exchange of letters between President John F. Kennedy and Soviet Premier Nikita Khrushchev led to a series of discussions led by NASA Deputy Administrator Hugh Dryden and Soviet scientist Anatoly Blagonravov.
-Their 1962 talks led to the Dryden-Blagonravov agreement, which was formalized in October of that year, the same time the two countries were in the midst of the Cuban Missile Crisis.
+Their 1962 talks led to the Dryden–Blagonravov agreement, which was formalized in October of that year, the same time the two countries were in the midst of the Cuban Missile Crisis.
 The agreement was formally announced at the United Nations on 5 December 1962.
 It called for cooperation on the exchange of data from weather satellites, a study of the Earth's magnetic field, and joint tracking of the NASA Echo II balloon satellite.
-Kennedy could even interest Khrushchev in a joint crewed Moon landing.
-The assassination of Kennedy on 22 November 1963, and the removal from office of Khrushchev on 14 October 1964, made any personal preferences of the respective leaders moot.
-Unfortunately, as the competition between the two nation's crewed space programs heated up, efforts to further cooperation at that point came to an end.
+Kennedy interested Khrushchev in a joint crewed Moon landing, but after the assassination of Kennedy in November 1963 and Khrushchev's removal from office in October 1964, the competition between the two nations' crewed space programs heated up, and talk of cooperation became less common, due to tense relations and military implications.

-Due to tense relations and military implications, space cooperation between the United States and the Soviet Union was unlikely in the early 1970s.
-On 7 June 1971, the USSR had launched the first piloted orbital space station, Salyut 1.
-Meanwhile, the United States had launched the Apollo 14 mission several months prior, the third space mission to land humans on the Moon.
+On 19 April, 1971, the USSR launched the first piloted orbital space station, Salyut 1.
+Meanwhile, the United States had launched the Apollo 14 mission several months prior, the third mission to land on the Moon.
 Each side gave the other little coverage of their achievements.